jimbeers/PascalsTriangle/README.md

 # PascalsTriangle
-This is a java project that creates a pascals triangle
+This is a java project that creates pascal's triangle